intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ProgrammingGuide.md

 ```
 Wow!
 You made it!

+Note that you are using default configuration to run Cluster Serving, which is in local mode.
+To run in cluster mode, you could modify the configuration, see [Configuration Guide]() below.

 For more details, you could also see the log and performance by go to `localhost:6006` in your browser and refer to [Log and Visualization](), or view the source code of `quick_start.py` [here](), or refer to [API Guide]().

 ## Build your Own Cluster Serving